giantswarm/istio-operator/README.md

 Giant Swarm offers the community Istio Operator as Managed App to help manage Istio in tenant clusters.

+*What is it?*

+  It is an operator that handles and abstract all complexity to manage Istio deployments.

+*Why did we add it?*

+  Our customers are interested in testing and running an Istio Service Mesh to benefit from its features.
+At the same time, helm chart installation from the stable chart is not supported anymore.
+The new way to install uses this operator (or the command-line tool)

+*Who can use it?*

+  It has been tested in AWS and Azure, but it should work the same in KVM.
+Just take into account Istio is deployed with an Ingress Gateway, so in case of KVM it will need new mapped ports.

+*How to use it?*

+  Deploy the operator passing the `values.yaml` that defines an Istio Service Mesh with the exact profile desired.

 ## Configuration

 Istio Operator relies on a Custom Resource `IstioOperator` to define a spec that helps the users to manage Service Mesh deployments.